themattrix/minecraft-cloud/README.md

 # Minecraft Cloud

-Create a publically available Minecraft server for $0.03/hour (or less)!
+Create a publically available Minecraft server for just a few cents per hour!

 Your world data is uploaded after the server is created, and downloaded before the server is destroyed.
 It is incrementally archived with